howl-editor/howl/site/source/doc/api/clipboard.md

 ## Overview

-The clipboard module keeps track of copied text in Howl, and handles synchronization with the system clipboard.
+The clipboard module keeps track of copied text in Howl, and handles synchronization with the system clipboard and primary selection.
 It provides two ways of remembering clipboard items: As a list of anynomous clips that is automatically updated with each copy/delete/cut operation, and within named registers.

 ### Clipboard items